Information for Volunteers

 The most successful businesses of today use data and evidence to inform their decision making.
 These organisations can either afford to employ someone with the analytical skills or bring in experts, but unfortunately in the third sector there is a lack of skills and resource to invest in this agenda.

-Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charities.
+Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charitable organisations.

 As a volunteer, you will:

-- Work with charities in the third sector
+- Work with charitable organisations in the third sector

 - Participate in projects; as an individual or as part of a team